RobertDWhite/WhiteMatterTech/content/posts/encrypted-matrix-server/index.md

 ## The Cloudflared Tunnel

-As mentioned in the requirements, you will need a working, routable Cloudflare tunnel (see [my previous post, updated](https://whitematter.tech/posts/cloudflare-tunneling/)).
+As mentioned in the requirements, you will need a working, routable Cloudflare tunnel (for help setting up a tunnel, see [my previous post, updated](https://whitematter.tech/posts/cloudflare-tunneling/)).
 The following steps will assume you have one working.

 The tunnel I am using is a full cloud tunnel.
-My description and screenshots will reflect that, but the concepts will apply to you if you use the local routing configuration for your tunnel.
+My description and screenshots will reflect that, but the concepts will also apply to you if you use the local routing configuration for your tunnel.

 Go to [Cloudflare's Zero Trust Dashboard](https://one.dash.cloudflare.com/) and click **Access > Tunnels** in the left navigation pane.
 Select the tunnel you will be using, and click **Configure**.